Not Guilty by Reason of Insanity in a California Murder Case

 Jury Trial

-How it works is, first, there is a jury trial.
-In a jury trial, they will decide guilty or innocent.
-In other words, the jury will choose based on the evidence, putting aside the mental issues that are expounded by the defense.
+First, there is a jury trial.
+In a jury trial, the jury decides whether the defendant is guilty or innocent.
+In other words, the jury chooses based on the evidence, putting aside the mental issues expounded by the defense.

-They're going to decide whether or not the person committed the crime.
+They'll decide whether the person committed the crime.
 That's phase one.
-In phase two, the jury will determine whether the person is not guilty by reason of insanity or not.
+In phase two, the jury will determine whether the person is not guilty by reason of insanity.

-When they make this plea, the defendant has to be told that, conceivably, they could be kept in custody passed the maximum sentence for their crime.
+When they make this plea, the defendant must be told that, conceivably, they could be kept in custody past the maximum sentence for their crime, a sobering reality that must be considered.

 State Hospital